p1ng-request/docs/features/notification.md

 # 🛎 Notification

 ### Introduction:
-A notification is an alert sent to others in order to notify about any changes that are done in a file.
+A notification is an alert sent to people.

 Run the notification machine to effortlessly send emails from your notebooks.

 Refer to the doc to install it.